ursooperduper/ursooperduper-site-old/about.md

 The Blog
 --------

-I'm at a turning point in both my career and my life.
-After a move to the east coast from San Francisco, I decided move away from product management to more hands-on work in either front-end development or product design.

-Over the years, I've found I'm happiest when I'm building a prototype or an app.
-I started my career in tech this way, and it's something I really want to get back into.
+I'm a tinkerer.
+A generalist.
+I love to build things.

-So In the fall of 2014, I was accepted to and attended Hacker School (now [Recurse Center](https://www.recurse.com)), where I spent a blissful ten weeks focused on learning iOS development with Xcode and Swift, and later focused on app development with JavaScript.
+In the fall of 2014, I was accepted to and attended Hacker School (now [Recurse Center](https://www.recurse.com)), where I spent a blissful ten weeks focused on learning iOS development with Xcode and Swift, and later focused on app development with JavaScript.

-I started this blog to document and share my experience at Hacker School, projects I was working on, and tips on workflow productivity (I <3 tmux).
+I started this blog to document and share my experience at Hacker School, projects I was working on and tips on workflow productivity (I <3 tmux).
 However, at the beginning of 2015, everything I was working towards was put on hold when I received a stage 3 colon cancer diagnosis.

-After numerous surgeries, chemotherapy, and assorted illnesses, in the fall of 2015, I'm on the road to recovery and even more determined to make my career shift and get back to doing the things I love to do.
+After numerous surgeries, chemotherapy, and assorted illnesses, in the fall of 2015, I'm on the road to recovery and back to making things!

 More on Me
 ----------